reframejs/reframe/docs/overview.template.md

 This stack is ideal if you don't need a backend (or if you already implemented one).

-(Frontend only apps are also commonly called "static sites".)
+(Frontend-only apps are also called "static sites".)

 <br/>